 Salmon (like most seafood) is easy to overcook.
 When overcooked it’s tough and dry – not pleasant!
 Perfectly cooked salmon should be opaque and flake easily with a fork.
 That’s what we’re going for here.

-We’re cooking this salmon on medium-high heat to achieve the crispiness we want on the outside.
+Pan searing is a simple cooking technique that will produce the very best salmon.
+We’re cooking on medium-high heat to achieve the crispiness we want on the outside.
 This makes it especially important that you pay close attention to your fish as it cooks because it can quickly get overdone.
-It takes no more than 7 to 9 minutes in a skillet and the time varies based on the thickness of the fish and how high your heat is.
+It takes no more than 7 to 9 minutes total cook time in a skillet and the time varies based on the thickness of the fish and how high your heat is.

-1. Get that oil hot before adding the salmon to the skillet.
-You should hear a sizzle!
+2. Cook in hot oil.
+Get that oil hot before adding the salmon to the skillet.
+To achieve the best sear you should hear a sizzle as soon as you place in the salmon in the pan.

-2. Once you place the salmon in the skillet leave it alone!
+3. Once you place the salmon in the skillet leave it alone.
 Don’t move it around, don’t touch it, and don’t even look at wrong until you achieve that beautifully browned crust on the side touching the skillet.
 This takes no more than 4 to 5 minutes.

-4. Now cook for 3 to 4 more minutes.
+5. Now cook for 3 to 4 more minutes.
+Cooking time can vary depending on the thickness of the fillets and the temperature of your skillet.
 (In this recipe we’re also adding a few ingredients for a simple sauce during this step.)

-Thinking of a green side?
+Thinking of a green side for a low carb meal?
 I recommend my Spicy Roasted BroccoliEasy Roasted BroccoliBalsamic Bacon Brussels SproutsGarlic Green BeansSimple Sautéed CabbageRoasted Brussels Sprouts, or Roasted Green Beans with Almonds.

-Maybe you’d like to add some grains or carbs to make this extra satiating?
-That works too!
+Maybe you’d like to add some grains or carbs to this healthy dinner?
 Try serving with traditional white or brown rice, Easy Seasoned Roasted PotatoesEasy Diced Air Fryer Potatoes, or Skillet Breakfast Potatoes.
 You’ll also love my Smashed & Roasted Italian PotatoesBaked Herb Potato RoundsSmashed & Roasted Rosemary Garlic Potatoes, Light & Creamy Mashed Potatoes, and Cinnamon Pecan Sweet Potato Rounds.

 5 from 3 votes

-This pan seared salmon gets beautifully browned and a little crispy on the outside.
-The inside is perfectly flaky.
-Plus it sautés in delicious chipotle and lime flavors.
-It's a quick entree you'll want to make regularly!
+This pan seared salmon gets a beautifully golden crust while the inside is perfectly flaky.
+Plus it cooks in delicious chipotle and lime flavors.
+It's a quick entree that's ready in only 15 minutes!

 Ingredients

-• 1/4 cup ghee or butter, Vegan butter also works well if completely dairy-free.
+• ¼ cup butter or ghee, vegan butter also works well if wanting to stay dairy free

 Instructions